arl/spaghetto/README.md

 ## Easily build modular single page webapps

-Besides being the italian singular for spaghetti, SPAghetto is a framework that lets you build rich client-side applications composed of different sub-applications, or components, as called in SPAghetto.
+Besides being the italian singular for spaghetti, Spaghetto is a framework that lets you build rich client-side applications composed of different sub-applications, or components, as called in Spaghetto.

-SPAghetto doesn't write your components, but takes care of the rest :
+Spaghetto doesn't write your components, but takes care of the rest :
   - a full-featured [Bootstrap](http://getbootstrap.com/) navigation bar :
     - with tabs and menus for your components
     - automatic shows the active component menu and hides the others